MathewStylianidis/Musical-tempo-tracking/README.md

 ### XGBoost model

 We perform STFT with a window size of 0.075s and a hop size of 0.0375s, which means that we detect beats within audio block sizes corresponding to 16th notes for a maximum tempo value of 200 BPM.
+We then split the frequency bands to the ranges (50,120), (120,300) and (300, 17000) and calculate the sum over those frequency bands as features.
+XGboost then takes as input those sum values for 32 time steps, which corresponds to 96 values in total.